slotThe/xmonad/tutorial.md

 ```

 The so-called `where`-clause above simply consists of local declarations
-that might clutter things up where they all declared at the top level.
+that might clutter things up where they all declared at the top-level
-It also gives us the chance of documenting what the individual numbers
-means!
-If you don't care for this (or have internalized it already) you
-could also write
+like this

 ``` haskell
 myLayout = Tall 1 (1/2) (3/100) ||| Mirror (Tall 1 (1/2) (3/100)) ||| Full
 ```

+It also gives us the chance of documenting what the individual numbers
+means!

 Now we can add the layout according to the [XMonad.Layout.ThreeColumns]
 documentation.
 At this point, I would encourage you to try this